Inventory Control with Modulated Demand and a Partially Observed Modulation Process: Introduction

-\cite{dvoretzky52}, \cite{scarf59}, and \cite{murray66} analyzed the case where the modulation process is static, partially observed by the demand process, completely unobserved by the AOD process, and represents unknown parameters of a single stationary distribution.
-While \cite{scarf59} proved the optimality of a statistic-dependent base stock policy, \cite{murray66} extended the results to determine a Bayesian update on unknown parameters. \cite{azoury84} and \cite{azoury85} extended these results (\citealt{scarf59}) to other distributions and compared this method with non-Bayesian mixture methods. \cite{lovejoy90} built on their work to prove the optimality of a myopic base stock policy for ``parameter adaptive models'' of demand, and \cite{lariviere99} dealt with an unknown stationary distribution of demand partially observed by a scale parameter and a shape parameter. \cite{kamath2002} presented a study of the Bayesian updating mechanism with and without nonstationarity and disposal.
+\citet{dvoretzky52}, \citet{scarf59}, and \citet{murray66} analyzed the case where the modulation process is static, partially observed by the demand process, completely unobserved by the AOD process, and represents unknown parameters of a single stationary distribution.
+While \citet{scarf59} proved the optimality of a statistic-dependent base stock policy, \citet{murray66} extended the results to determine a Bayesian update on unknown parameters. \citet{azoury84} and \citet{azoury85} extended these results (\cite{scarf59}) to other distributions and compared this method with non-Bayesian mixture methods. \citet{lovejoy90} proved the optimality of a myopic base stock policy for ``parameter adaptive models'' of demand, and \citet{lariviere99} dealt with an unknown stationary distribution of demand partially observed by a scale parameter and a shape parameter. \citet{kamath2002} presented a study of the Bayesian updating mechanism with and without nonstationarity.
+We note that when the modulation process is static, although partially observed, the attainability assumption always holds.
+We remark that the problem instances of the problem we consider in this paper, for which \acs{AC} is sometimes violated, always involve a dynamic modulation process.

-Partial observability of demand outcomes results from limitations on the accuracy of inventory book-keeping (in \citealt{benso07b} and \citealt{ortiz13}), and censoring (in \citealt{benso07a, benso08}). \cite{benso07a, benso08} treated Markovian modulation of demand as a special case.
-Their problem formulation differs from our framework as they learn the unknown stationary demand distribution in a Bayesian fashion and the demand process (not the modulation process) is partially observed (censored). \cite{ding2002} presented an analysis of optimal policies for the Bayesian newsvendor problem with and without censoring.
+Partial observability of demand outcomes, which is different from partial observability of modulation process, results from limitations on the accuracy of inventory book-keeping (in \cite{benso07b} and \cite{ortiz13}), and censoring (in \cite{benso07a, benso08,huh09a, huh11, katehakis2015, zhang2020, yuan2021}). \citet{benso07a, benso08} treated Markovian modulation of demand as a special case.
+Their problem formulation differs from our framework in that their demand process (not the modulation process) is partially observed (censored). \citet{ding2002} presented an analysis of optimal policies for the Bayesian newsvendor problem with and without censoring.